.png)

 -

-Individuals seeking peace, clarity, and support during their final days
+Individuals seeking peace, guidance, and support from diagnosis through their final days

 -

-Family members and loved ones needing guidance, reassurance, and emotional support
+Family members and loved ones needing reassurance and emotional support

 -